ttionya/vaultwarden-backup/README.md

 ##### --zip-file

-If you set the `ZIP_ENABLE` environment variable to `TRUE` when you backed up the file, you need to use this option to specify the `backup.zip` file.
+If you set the `ZIP_ENABLE` environment variable to `TRUE` when you backed up the file, you need to use this option to specify the `backup-etebase.zip` file.

 Make sure the file name in the zip file has not been changed.